APB is a Global Speaker, Celebrity & Entertainment Agency

 You will learn:

-• The type of leadership we often see versus the type we need to be
+• The type of leaders we often see versus the type we need to be.

 • Why quality leadership is critically important—particularly for African Americans and minorities in today’s time.